tibordp/pyncette/CONTRIBUTING.rst

    Now you can make your changes locally.

-4. Running integration tests requires a Redis server running on localhost.
+4. Running integration tests assumes that there will be Redis, PostgreSQL and Localstack (for DynamoDB) running on localhost.
 Alternatively, there is a Docker Compose environment that will set up Redis and PostgreSQL so that integration tests can run seamlessly::

     docker-compose up -d